Click Here To Make an

 And I’ll work with you until you’re not afraid, either.

 Jonathan Kirkendall is a graduate of Wake Forest University and Naropa University.
-A member of the American Mental Health Counselors Association, he has served on the board of the DC chapter of the AMHA and is a senior teacher at the DC Shambhala Meditation Center.
+A member of the American Mental Health Counselors Association, he has served on the board of the DC chapter of the AMHA and is has been a student and practitioner of Buddhism since 1991.